Rhodes-CS-Department/jupyterhub-deployment/README.md

 We use Rhodes-specific Python libraries for many assignments, which can be found in [this repo](https://github.com/Rhodes-CS-Department/comp141-libraries).

-~~These libraries are installed at every server startup, so any changes will be propagated to student servers and do not require a notebook environment restart.~~

 In order to reduce startup time, these libraries are installed in the Docker image, rather than on server start.
 This means that changes to the 141 libraries